-The Company accounted for the conversion feature embedded within the Notes in accordance with ASC 815-10, Derivatives and Hedging.
-The options to convert into Common Stock are not indexed to the Company's stock and are not classified within stockholders' equity, the options to convert are recorded as liabilities at fair value.
-They are marked to fair value each reporting period through the consolidated statement of operations.
+The Company accounted for the Series G Warrants relating to the aforementioned 2018 Financing in accordance with ASC 815-10, Derivatives and Hedging.
+Since the Company may be required to purchase its Series G Warrants for an amount of cash equal to \$0.11 for each share of Common Stock and the underlying Series G Warrants are not classified within stockholders' equity, they are recorded as liabilities at fair value.
+They are marked to market each reporting period through the consolidated statement of operations.